ariawantstokhs/gesture-recognizer/README.md

 # gesture-recognizer
-This uses mediapipe libraries to detect gestures
+This code is to implement a hand gesture recognizer, that uses mediapipe libraries for live detection and cv2 libraries for image detection.